 “Her whole being had dissolved into the rose sauce.
 Into the quails.
 And into every aroma of the meal.
 That’s how she invaded Pedro’s body: voluptuously, ardently fragrant, and utterly sensual.”
 And so goes the verbose, overly flavoured description of a climactic point in the movie.
 Not a sexual climax, but the point at which Tita’s meal, imbued with mystical lust ingredients (truly), is received by the object of her desires.

 Food or no food: a devout, unbending gaze will always amount to exciting pre-game.
 In the gastronomical scene from Tony Richardson's 1963 comedy, indulgence and restraint collide.
 For the wealth of food that is thrust between lips, courters Albert Finney and Joyce Redman resist the desire to touch too soon.
 They eat languorously at first, working up to a frisson of messy, very nearly vulgar shovelling, crumbs and juices residing on their chins.
 Soon after, they leave the table.

-Ang Lee’s renowned work is a more implicit evocation of sensuality rather than being definitely about bonking.
-Specifically, the opening scene.
-The movie is in fact, very familial and its themes are not particularly sexualised.
-However, the glistening smorgasbord of edible jewels at the beginning is presented in such a precise way that it verges on pornographic.
+Ang Lee’s renowned work is a more implicit evocation of sensuality rather than being squarely about bonking.
+Specifically the opening scene.
+The movie is in fact very familial and its themes are not particularly sexualised.
+However, the glistening smorgasbord of edible jewels at the beginning is presented in such an enveloping way that it verges on pornographic.

 If all this talk of food has made you hungry for pleasure, we have a whole tempting toolkit that we trust will serve you well.